felipeparralejo/mmwave-python-api/README.md

 # mmwave-python-api

-This repo contains several scripts to save, read and parse raw data from DCA1000 EVM from Texas Instruments using compatible mmWave radar boards (60GHz and 77GHz) such as XWR12xx, XRW14xx, XWR16xx, xWR6843 and xWR1843.
+This repository contains several scripts to save, read and parse raw data from DCA1000 EVM from Texas Instruments using compatible mmWave radar boards (60GHz and 77GHz) such as XWR12xx, XRW14xx, XWR16xx, xWR6843 and xWR1843.

 # Acknowledgments